2019 World Athletics Championships – Men's 10,000 metres: Summary

 Seventeen of the twenty-one starters were born in Eastern Africa, a familiar situation for long distance events.
 Here the Kenyan team of Rhonex Kipruto and Rodgers Kwemoi took to the front to keep the pace fast and returning silver medalist Joshua Cheptegei, who was a favorite after the track retirement of Mo Farah, was also near the front.
 By the 5,000 metre mark at 13:33.20 (27:07 pace), only 10 had fallen off the back.
 Nine laps later, Cheptegei took over the front and two more fell off the back, though Hagos Gebrhiwet, Yemaneberhan Crippa and Lopez Lomong were barely hanging on to the fast-pace.
 Behind Cheptegei, the 19 year old Kipruto and the tall figure of the new indoor mile record holder Yomif Kejelcha looking like he was waiting to unleash that shorter distance speed.
 After Mohammed Ahmed fell off the back with 500 meters to go, the group was still five, single file, with Cheptegei still leading the race.
 Running through traffic at the bell, Kwemoi and Andamlak Belihu couldn't keep up and it looked like the medalsts were decided.
 Down the final backstretch, Kejelcha moved right onto Cheptegei's shoulder then into a slight lead.
 The gap left Kipruto running for bronze.
 As they entered the final turn Cheptegei kept Kejelcha on his outside, while he ran the shorter distance along the inside.
 Coming off the turn, Cheptegei had the speed, separating slightly from Kejelcha, growing to a 5 metre lead by the finish and claiming gold.

+In 2024, both Kipruto and Kwemoi's results regarding the 2019 World Athletics Championships were disqualified, resulting in Andamlak Belihu receiving the bronze medal.